xxxxyyyy80008/xxxxyyyy80008.github.io/docs/alpha-research/framework/parameter-stability.md

 ## The Robustness Objective

-In the context of the Global Optimization framework (Method 2), parameter stability is defined not by how parameters evolve over time, but by the topological properties of the solution space itself.
+In the context of the Global Optimization framework, parameter stability is defined not by how parameters evolve over time, but by the topological properties of the solution space itself.
 A strategy is considered robust if the selected global parameter set resides within a "broad peak" of performance rather than a "narrow spike."

 The objective of this analysis is to distinguish between parameters that capture genuine market inefficiencies (structural alpha) and those that are merely artifacts of curve-fitting to specific historical noise (spurious alpha).